-For the Fall round of new nomination submissions, the Standing Internal Review Committee is scheduled for the week of September 1st, 2014.
-Consequently, it is the responsibility of the Dean to ensure the candidates submit their complete electronic dossier (on the CRC website) for review by August 25th, 2014 at the latest.
-We ask the original (signed) joint Departmental and Faculty recommendation be submitted later to our office as a hard copy (via internal mail), while an electronic copy of the document should also be submitted via e-mail to Naomi [dot] Belinsky [at] mcgill [dot] ca (Naomi Belinsky) by the August 25th deadline.
+For the Spring round of new nomination submissions, the Standing Internal Review Committee is scheduled for the weeks of 23 February 2015 and 16 March 2015.
+Consequently, it is the responsibility of the Dean to ensure the candidates submit their complete electronic dossier (on the CRC website) for review by 16 February 2015 at the latest.
+We ask the original (signed) joint Departmental and Faculty recommendation be submitted later to our office as a hard copy (via internal mail), while an electronic copy of the document should also be submitted via e-mail to Naomi [dot] Belinsky [at] mcgill [dot] ca (Naomi Belinsky) by the 16 February 2015 deadline.

 As soon as they are notified of approval support for renewal, the candidates are requested to contact the OSR-ISI office to define a work-plan toward submission.

 |CRC Applications – Spring 2015||Deadline|